va-big-data-genomics/trellis-mvp-functions/README.md

 ## Trellis

 ### How Trellis tracks data

+### Trellis design principles
+* event-driven
+* asynchronous
+* stateless (except for the database)
+* idempotent

 #### Overview
 We developed Trellis as an asynchronous, event-driven data management system designed to automatically track the data objects associated with each sample and launch workflows that are tailored to different data types.
 Trellis annotates data objects with rich metadata and tracks them as nodes in a graph database.
 It uses the metadata associated with each node to determine which tasks it should be input to, launches those jobs, and then adds the jobs and their outputs as nodes in the database.
 Data objects and job nodes are connected to each other by relationships that describe the lineage or provenance of the data, e.g. (object)-[:INPUT_TO]->(:Job)-[:OUTPUT]->(anotherObject).
 Trellis can then use the properties associated with each node, as well as all other nodes it is connected to, to make context-aware decisions about how to continue processing the data.
 The more data is added to the graph, the smarter the decision making becomes.

 #### Database triggers
 Jobs are launched when a database trigger corresponding to that job is activated.
 Database triggers can be activated by node metadata and have two parts; a set of metadata conditions that must be satisfied by the node, and a query that will be run against the database if the trigger is activated.
 The metadata conditions are used to determine that the data object that is associated with the node is an appropriate input to the job that will be launched.
 For instance, in the case of FastQC jobs, the input should be an object of filetype fastq or bam.
 The database query checks that the context of the node, i.e. the other nodes it is related to, is appropriate for running the job.
-If a fastq object has already been used as input to a Fastq job, e.g. (:Fastq)-[:INPUT_TO]->(:Fastqc:Job), then it is inappropriate to launch another FastQC job for the same object.
+If a fastq object has already been used as input to a Fastq job that is currently running, then it is inappropriate to launch another FastQC job for the same object.

 In order to automate the process of tracking these data objects and launching the appropriate workflows, we developed Trellis as an event-driven data management system